 Complete and submit the Complete Registration and Consent Form (only current UOW students can access this form using their UOW student login details).

-After we have received your completed registration form, a counsellor will contact you by phone to complete an assessment and discuss how we can best support you.
+After we have received your completed registration form, a counsellor will contact you within two working days by phone to complete an assessment and discuss how we can best support you.

 Support may include booking you in for an appointment with the UOW counselling service or referring you to other internal or external services.